ttscoff/nvremind/README.md

 * Remove leading -, * or + so you can use it within Markdown lists and still get nicely-formatted reminder messages
 * Don't include line number in file link (that just breaks it for 90% of the population)
 * Use a remind date 1 minute in the future to allow iOS notifications when using Reminders.app
+* Allows multiple target folders in the last argument, separated by commas (no spaces)

 ### 0.2.2